-Until quite recently, the BOJ has controlled short-term interest rates such as the overnight call rate for purposes of influencing the real economy.40 The overnight call rate is considered to be riskless.
-Under this paper's assumption of $\mu \equiv \alpha_R + \delta_R = r + \upsilon \rho(R, M)\sigma_R$, a rise in the call rate by the BOJ leads to a rise in the risk-adjusted discount rate μ of banks either via a rise in α_R or δ_R , other things being equal.
+Until quite recently, the BOJ has controlled short-term interest rates such as the overnight call rate for purposes of influencing the real economy42.
+The over-night call rate is considered to be riskless.
+Under this paper's assumption of $\mu \equiv \alpha_R + \delta_R = r + v\rho(R, M)\sigma_R$, a rise in the call rate by the BOJ leads to a rise in the risk-adjusted discount rate μ of banks either via a rise in α_R or δ_R , other things being equal.

-The analysis shows that a rise in the risk-adjusted discount rate μ via either α{R} or δ{R} makes banks more hesitant to immediately dispose of their nonperforming loans.
-Hence, if the central bank would like to accelerate banks' efforts to clean up their balance sheets, it should lower the interest rate to a point where banks regard it as long-lasting and so revise downward their perceived risk-adjusted discount rate.
+The analysis shows that a rise in the risk-adjusted discount rate μ via either α_R or δ_R makes banks more hesitant to immediately dispose of their non-performing loans.
+Hence, if the central bank would like to accelerate banks' efforts to clean up their balance sheets, it should lower the interest rate up to a point where banks regards it as long-lasting so they revise downward their perceived risk-adjusted discount rate.
 In this regard, recent monetary policy conducted by the BOJ is worthy of attention.
-To stimulate a depressed economy, the BOJ lowered short-term interest rates, including the call rate, to almost zero from 1995,41 which might have some effect in raising the incentive for the banks to write off.42
+To stimulate a depressed economy, the BOJ lowered short-term interest rates, including the call rate, to almost zero from 199543, which might have some effects to raise the incentive for the banks to write off44.

-^{40.} In March 2001, the BOJ changed the main operating target for money market operations from the overnight call rate to the outstanding balance of the current accounts at the BOJ.
+42 In March 2001, the BOJ changed the main operating target for money market operations from the overnight call rate to the outstanding balance of the current accounts at the BOJ.